 This is such a basic roasting recipe that I have to admit to wondering why it was in the testing line-up.
 That said, after making it and beholding the beauty of the golden squash, the burnished shallots and the bright spark of color from the parsley and red pepper flakes, I appreciated it’s classic-but-better approach to a very simple dish.
 The recipe itself takes less than 10 minutes to pull together and then the magic of a high-heat oven takes care of the rest.

-We had four delicata squash on hand and jumped at this recipe—preparing the ingredients took less than 10 minutes.
+We had four delicata squash on hand and jumped at this roasted winter squash recipe—preparing the ingredients took less than 10 minutes.
 Our oven runs hot, so we gave the vegetables a good stir and turned the pan at 15 minutes, with everything perfectly cooked after 25 minutes.

 The dish received universal rave reviews (the shallots are caramelly wonderfulness) and easily served six.
 This was so delicious and simple we definitely will make again—the only two possible changes we’ll consider are reducing the salt just a bit, and doubling everything to have plenty on hand for the next meal.